opendri/opendri.github.com/guide/chapter2.md

 The practical reality of what had happened in Haiti fused with a growing movement around open data and open government.
 Within the GFDRR team, a question emerged: if community mapping could map most of a country in a crisis, what could be done before a disaster?
 Could GFDRR invest in collecting better data about the exposure of the built environment to natural hazards as a form of technical assistance?
 Could the communities then curate this data, creating the opportunity for better spatial and temporal resolution of the exposure of a country to threats?

-Before the team could set about researching this question, another major disaster struck: the 2010 famine in the Horn of Africa.
+Before the team could set about researching this question, another major disaster emerged: the 2010 famine in the Horn of Africa.
 GFDRR convened a meeting where partners to the response agreed to share their operational data using a shared data catalogue.
 This effort&mdash;[Open Data for the Horn](http://horn.rcmrd.org/)&mdash;created a shared catalogue of the various data being collected around the famine, from the Famine Early Warning System to regional maps, geospatial data, and satellite imagery.
 It has become one of the key points for coordinating activities among OCHA, the World Bank, RCMRD, and WFP.
 The [Sahel Response](http://sahelresponse.org/) data catalogue followed soon thereafter.

 But the activity at GFDRR was only a small part of a larger movement in open data.
-In September 2011, Open Government Partnership announced that 8 governments had become the founding signatories on an agreement to make government data far more open to citizens that in the past.
+In September 2011, Open Government Partnership announced that 8 governments had become the founding signatories on an agreement to make government data far more open to citizens than in the past.
 Subsequently, 47 more governments signed the declaration.
 One part of this [declaration](http://www.opengovpartnership.org/open-government-declaration) reads that each government commits to:

 <blockquote>
 <p>We commit to pro-actively provide high-value information, including raw data, in a timely manner, in formats that the public can easily locate, understand and use, and in formats that facilitate reuse...
 We recognize the importance of open standards to promote civil society access to public data, as well as to facilitate the interoperability of government information systems. </p>